Servebolt/servebolt-optimizer/Readme.txt

 If you're a Servebolt client, please reach out to our Support Team and we'll be happy to help you out there.
 Alternatively, you can create a support forum request [here](https://wordpress.org/support/plugin/servebolt-optimizer/).

 == Changelog ==

+= 3.5.48 =
+* Bugfix: on Servebolt Linux 8/php 8.3+ the purge candidate urls were filtering too many out of being purgable.
+* Bugfix: False positive error in logs when logged in at that Cache-Tag headers could not be sent.
+Cache-Tags should never be present for logged in users.

 = 3.5.47 =
 * Added option to purge all caches, including the Server and CDN.
 This applies to those hosted on Servebolt Linux 8 only and using Accelerated Domains or Servebolt CDN.